archi-contribs/database-plugin/v2/test/README.md

 * *Import Model*
   * an import model from database context menu entry has been added when no model is selected
 * *Import individual component:*
-  * Added documentation column in the array to help distinguish components having the same name
+  * Added documentation column to help distinguish components having the same name
+  * Added tootip with properties to help distinguish components having the same name
   * Add popup message during the import as it may take some time
+  * Use commands to allow undo/redo
+  * Added a label to explain that the icons can be selected
+  * The categories can now be clicked to select/unselect the whole category
 * *Export model:*
   * Complete rewrite of the comparison management (use timestamps in addition of version number as it is possible to switch from a database to another)
   * In case of exception, the database lock is released before the error message is displayed